DianRobot/DianRobot.github.io/content/authors/JiahangZhang/_index.md

 # Username (this should match the folder name)
 authors:
-  - 4th-year undergraduate student
+  - JiahangZhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: 4th-year undergraduate student

 # Organizations/Affiliations
 organizations: